davidruvolo51/shinytutorials/src/pages/tutorials/drag-and-drop/index.md

 If the element is dropped on top of another card I want to add it before or after the element.
 Using the variable `startingY`, we can determine if the element is dragged up or down the page.
 I will use the event property `event.pageY` and compare it with `startingY`.
 If the value of `pageY`&mdash;at the time of drop&dash;is less than `startingY`, then the element has been moved up the page.
 If the `pageY` value is greater than `startingY`, then the element has been moved down the page.

 Depending on the comparison of these values, the dragged element will either be added before or after the target element (i.e., drop area).
-Using the function `insertAdjacentHTML`, you can specifying the insert position (i.e., `beforebegin`, `afterbegin`, `beforeend`, `afterend`).
+Using the function `insertAdjacentHTML`, you can specify the insert position (i.e., `beforebegin`, `afterbegin`, `beforeend`, `afterend`).
 In this example, I am using `beforebegin` and `afterend` as I want the dragged card to appear before or after another card.

 ```js
 document.addEventListener("drop", function (event) {